urbainn2/basic-boxify/examplify/README.md

-# EXAMPLIFY
+# BASIC EXAMPLIFY

-  This folder contains the working demo of Boxify (similar to the private Weezify repository).
+  This folder contains the working demo of the Basic App version of [Rivers Cuomo](https://github.com/riverscuomo)'s [Boxify](https://github.com/riverscuomo/boxify).\
-  If you want to run or contribute to Boxify, **this** is where to start!
+  This repository is mainly used as a testing ground to see how changes may impact the Basic App.

 ## Table of Contents